jungwonOh0920/jay_oh/README.md

 * Something new - Component Composition with Dot Notation Exports.
 I've seen it before like StyledComponent but never created one yet.
 I guess I didn't have to build `Tabs` component in this way, but I wanted to try it and it worked! 😁
 * Style guide is needed.
 When I though about responsiveness for this, I was lost.
 I used the hamburger menu, but I'm pretty sure there would be a better way to do it.
 So, for better user experience, it's important to work with UI/UX designers.

-Thank you very much for your time and hope I hear back from ya! 🤙
+Thank you very much for your time and hope I can hear back soon from ya! 🤙

 [product-desktop]: src/assets/images/desktop.png
 [product-mobile1]: src/assets/images/mobile1.png